defuse/airgap/README.md

 The previous section describes the hardware we need.
 This section explains how to use it.
-To do this, we define "primitives" that are used to construct the desired functionality (see the Goals section).
+To do this, we define "primitives" that are used to construct the desired functionality (see the Features section).

+**TODO: We haven't said anything about encryption, or what to do when a physical compromise is detected!!**

 ### Primitives